The Crown Game: If you take the Crown and sit on the Throne in less than five minutes, your teams wins the round.

 In Homeworld each side owns a single Mothership and the Instant-Win Condition is to destroy the enemy one.
 Whether it happens a mere second before the enemy fleet destroys your Mothership doesn't matter.

-There is an Aztec mission in the Age Of Empires II expansion, The Conquerors, where you have to destroy the wonder in Tenochtitlan which the Spanish are somehow using to control the Aztec populace.
+There is an Aztec mission in the Age of Empires II expansion, The Conquerors, where you have to destroy the wonder in Tenochtitlan which the Spanish are somehow using to control the Aztec populace.
 It is possible, at least on lower difficulties, to gather all your starting units, ignore any and all enemy attacks, and march straight up to it and destroy it.
 You win the mission when that happens, never mind that your tiny force is surrounded in a large, well-garrisoned enemy city.

 In Zork Zero, the Double Fannucci minigame can be won instantly if you undertrump three cards after your opponent discards a trebled fromp.
 This effectively the only way to win, seeing as the rules of this card game are never explicitly stated and are just about impossible to derive from context (intentionally).

 In Resident Evil 5 When fighting against both Wesker and Jill Valentine, all you have to do is survive for 10 minutes.
-Even if your on the cusp of death, once those 10 minutes go by, Wesker leaves.
+Even if you're on the cusp of death, once those 10 minutes go by, Wesker leaves.
 You still have to break Jill out of her mind controlled state, but that's easier than fighting a guy who CAN DODGE A SHOTGUN SHOT TO THE FACE POINT BLANK RANGE.

 Subverted in the Inazuma Eleven series' mini-battles.
 If a player shoots at the goal and makes it in, the goal counts and can affect the win condition as long as the shoot animationnote or more precisely, the fade out before the fade in to the close-up for the shoot animation started before the countdown hit zero.
 As a result, if a mini-battle tasks you with defending for a set amount of time to without letting the other team score a single point, and an opponent shoots at the goal but time runs out while the ball is in mid-air, you still lose if the ball makes it in the goal.